Recently Fodor’s rated Bryce Canyon National Park as one of the best National Parks in the United States for a winter time experience.

 Snowfall is fairly common in Bryce Canyon Country, but cumulative precipitation from snow is low.
 Bryce Canyon averages 15 to 18 inches of precipitation a year while heavier snowfall comes at higher elevations in areas such as Boulder Mountain.
 Colder winter temperatures are generally offset by the lack of wind in winter and by the frequently sunny skies and dry climate.

-Ruby’s Inn, on the northern edge of Bryce Canyon, grooms approximately 30 miles of cross country ski trails that range through the nearby forest and close to the edge of Bryce Canyon.
+Ruby’s Inn, on the northern edge of Bryce Canyon, grooms approximately 30 kilometers of cross country ski trails that range through the nearby forest and close to the edge of Bryce Canyon.
 Some of the trails catch glimpses of sections of Bryce Canyon, and others connect with trails inside the national park.

 The Bryce Canyon Winter Festival (usually hosted over President’s Day Weekend) provides and opportunity for free snowshoeing and cross country skiing, along with ski archery tours and clinics.
 Snowshoe and cross country ski equipment rentals are available at Ruby’s Inn.